ChickTechRDU/rpi-wordpress-screen/README.md

 ### History and premise

-The prolilferation of technology, Moore's law and the golablization of the labor force over the last few decades has changed things in interesting ways.
-Devices used to be expensive and mechnical.
+The proliferation of technology, Moore's law and the globalization of the labor force over the last few decades has changed things in interesting ways.
+Devices used to be expensive and mechanical.
 Now they are cheap and electronic.

 Below is a contrived example that will help drive home the point I'm trying to make.